Victornguli/flashlearn/README.md

     flask run --host=0.0.0.0

 #### Setting up Postgresql
-First ensure the latest version of postgresql is installed, If pip installation fails but you dont need postgres feel free to remove **psycopg2** from the list and try the installation again.
+First ensure the latest version of postgresql is installed!
 To setup psql proceed as follows:

 + Create a new postgres user, set the user password and make sure that you can access psql shell